google/fonts/cc-by-sa/knowledge/modules/type_in_china_japan_and_korea/lessons/type_classification_in_cjk/content.md

 The categories in Chinese type classification can be seen as a set of names from the most popular styles that appeared throughout Chinese type history, all the way to our contemporary times.
 Even with digital technologies, and the multiple mechanical printing techniques, there is—and always has been—a strong connection to handwritten calligraphy.
 Thus, Chinese typeface categories with styles related to calligraphy are still popular even today, due to the very nature of the characters (more organic than mechanical).
 Styles that are less calligraphic appeared very late in history (first in woodblock printing with Songti and Mingti), as ways to respond to the needs of their time and follow the contemporary trends (Yuanti and Heiti).

 As Chinese type evolved mostly independently from Latin, the groups or styles are different.
 Chinese (digital) type classification can be presented in seven categories, from the most “traditional” style to the most “modern.”
-Here are the major categories:
+Let’s explore the major categories:

 ### Kaiti (楷体) or “Regular style”